jazzband/django-downloadview/demo/README.rst

 Documentation includes code from the demo
 *****************************************

-Almost every example in this documentation comes from the demo:
+Almost every example in the documentation comes from the demo:

 * discover examples in the documentation;
 * browse related code and tests in demo project.